OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 >
 >    :::image type="content" source="../images/outlook-beta-registry-key.png" alt-text="The EnableBetaAPIsInJavaScript registry value is set to 1.":::

-If you need to keep track of the user's responses to the options and text box in the preprocessing dialog, extract the values from the `SpamReporting` event object.
+If you need to keep track of the user's responses to the options and text box in the preprocessing dialog, extract the `options` and `freeText` values from the `SpamReporting` event object.
+For more information about these properties, see [Office.SpamReportingEventArgs](/javascript/api/outlook/office.spamreportingeventargs?view=outlook-js-preview&preserve-view=true).

 The following is an example of a spam-reporting event handler that calls the `getAsFileAsync` method and gets the user's responses from the `SpamReporting` event object.